OpenDataServices/farm-level-data-standard/docs/06 spatialdata.md

 * The TRF of the reference source and the TRF that is used for the digitization.
 The recommended TRF in the reference framework is GWS84 using decimal degrees Latitude and Longitude coordinates.
 Local datasets are possibly to based on a different RTF.
 More advanced desktop GIS, like QGIS or ARCGIS are capable of making data transformations from one TRF to another TRF but need to be operated by a specialist.
 * The accuracy of the reference data set is determining the accuracy of the results.
 Field boundaries or boundaries between farms may not be clear on an aerial photograph for small holder farms.
 Boundaries maybe not visible or appear fuzzy.
 A third party data set needs to be checked overlaying it with actual field measurements to be sure of the accuracy.

-Different approaches to digitize data from screen described in this section below.
+Different approaches to digitize data from screen are described.

 ### Introduction
 The collection of spatial information of objects, like the geolocation or shape of objects, is of growing importance for first mile data collection.
 Spatial information helps to: